 We stayed at the top for almost an hour, just soaking up the AMAZING views!
 There are a couple different open rock areas to admire the view from, but unlike the rest of the trail, which isn’t scary, this overlook can be a bit unnerving, as there is nothing on the other side of the rock to catch you, except a 2,200 foot drop!

 Besides the main overlook, facing straight into the canyon, make sure to check out the views from each side of Observation Point as well, including seeing where the original trail from the canyon was (left side) and the rocks that have covered part of it.

 From a photography perspective, the morning light was a bit harsh and shadowy, so in the future, we’d love to do this hike close to sunset and hike back in the dark.
 With a wide trail and no sketchy drop offs, this hike would be doable in the dark.
 Just make sure to bring a headlamp!

 The hike back was quick and easy, with a bit more traffic, including a coyote that darted across the trail in front of us, but we still had a good chunk of the trail to ourselves.
 When we got back to the trailhead, there were a lot more cars that had conquered the rutted drive, including some mini vans and sedans.
 Note: this parking area is not large and turning around could be tricky if there are a lot of people parked or waiting for spots.

-We made the 0.5 mile trek down the rutted road back to the overflow parking area, which was only about 30% full and then headed back through Zion Canyon for a delicious post-hike meal at Oscar’s Cafe (the burritos and enchiladas are AWESOME!).
+We made the 0.5 mile trek down the rutted road back to the previously allowed overflow parking area, which was only about 30% full and then headed back through Zion Canyon for a delicious post-hike meal at Oscar’s Cafe (the burritos and enchiladas are AWESOME!).